What Is Plain?

 I identify as a Plain Christian of no denomination.
 There is no church that tells me I “must” dress or act in a certain way.
 For me, it is a matter of listening to the Holy Spirit and being guided in the right path.

-Wiser minds than mine have written about Plain living, and so I beg you to take this series only as my humble thoughts.
+Wiser minds than mine have written about Plain living, and so I beg you to take what I write on this subject only as my humble thoughts.
 Most of those great writers, though, have grown up in a Plain church or with significant Plain influence.

 Living Plain is certainly easier if one lives physically separated from society, away from the internet and radio, popular culture and all of the other distractions that come from living in this world.
 It is easier if friends and family are Plain.
 We have friends who frequently urge us to sell the homestead and move into a Plain Mennonite community – where it is safer, with less temptation, less distraction.

 I believe it is, however, quite possible to live Plain in a fancy world, to be in this world but not of this world.
-Harder, but not impossible, and I believe it is what God does ask of us.
+Harder, but not impossible.

 Despite what many think, living Plain is not about living a life full of rules and restrictions.
 In fact, I would venture to say that my life is more free and less stressful than before we went Plain.